Examples of Accrued Revenue

 Most Common Examples of Accrued Revenue

 - Let’s assume, M/s ABC (company) has made an agreement with M/s K (Individual) to provide 12 plants and machinery in a year.
-Company ABC identified to consider each plant and machinery as a milestone of the project and accordingly, they will recognize the revenue at the completion of each milestone.
+Company ABC identified to consider each plant and machinery as a milestone of the project, and accordingly, they will recognize the revenue at the completion of each milestone.

 - Now, in this case, Company ABC can recognize revenue on completion of each plant and machinery as accrued revenue whether the same has been billed monthly or once a year.
-The company ABC can record the same as revenue in the books of account and simultaneously M/s K can record accrued expensesAccrued ExpensesAn accrued expense is the expenses which is incurred by the company over one accounting period but not paid in the same accounting period.
+The company ABC can record the same as revenue in the books of account, and simultaneously M/s K can record accrued expensesAccrued ExpensesAn accrued expense is the expenses which is incurred by the company over one accounting period but not paid in the same accounting period.
 In the books of accounts it is recorded in a way that the expense account is debited and the accrued expense account is credited. in their books.

-- Now, when the company X sends the invoice in the month of June 2019, accrued revenue of $ 10000 shall be converted into accounts receivables and when the client actually pays the amount it will get converted into cash.
+- Now, when the company X sent the invoice in June 2019, accrued revenue of $ 10000 shall be converted into accounts receivablesAccounts ReceivablesAccounts receivables refer to the amount due on the customers for the credit sales of the products or services made by the company to them.
+It appears as a current asset in the corporate balance sheet..
+When the client pays the amount, it will get converted into cash.

-- At the end of the year, Mr. A income statement would show only 11 payments from the shopkeeper since the last month’s rent shall be paid in the next month’s first week.
+- At the end of the year, Mr. A’s income statement would show only 11 payments from the shopkeeper since the last month’s rent shall be paid in the next month’s first week.
 But Mr. A already provided the rental services to the shopkeeper in the last month of the year so he should show this earned income as accrued incomeAccrued IncomeAccrued Income is that part of the income which is earned but hasn't been received yet.
 This income is shown in the balance sheet as accounts receivables..

 - Accordingly, Mr. A records such transaction in the journal entry by debiting the accrued (revenue) account and crediting the revenue account in the books of account.

-- In this case, suppose if a company provides loan to the other company, they will earn interest income on the loan.
-A company can accrue interest income every month even if the bill of repayments of the loan was raised semi-annually or annually.
+- In this case, suppose if a company provides loans to the other company, they will earn interest income on loan.
+A company could accrue interest incomeInterest IncomeInterest Income is the amount of revenue generated by interest-yielding investments like certificates of deposit, savings accounts, or other investments & it is reported in the Company’s income statement. every month even if the bill of repayments of the loan was raised semi-annually or annually.